 Pregnancy floods the body with a number of hormones and chemicals, which can trigger the development of RA in some women.
 Women who are susceptible to the disease may experience it for the first time immediately after giving birth.

 The Mayo Clinic notes that women who have problems with their immune system have a higher risk of preeclampsia.
-And the study from Taiwan also indicated that women with RA have an increased risk of the disorder.
+And the study from Taiwan also indicated that women with RA have an increased risk of this condition.

 Preeclampsia causes high blood pressure during pregnancy.
 Complications include seizures, kidney problems, and in rare cases, death of the mother and/or child.
-It typically starts after 20 weeks of pregnancy and can exist without any noticeable symptoms.
+It typically starts after 20 weeks of pregnancy and can be present without any noticeable symptoms.
 It’s usually discovered during prenatal checkups.